 - Customer support agents will have ample time to respond to fewer queries

-Ultimately, improving your knowledge base SEO equals a reduced workload and more time for better task management.
+Ultimately, improving your resource hub’s SEO equals a reduced workload and more time for better task management.
 Basically, the main task of the knowledge base software is to help you take the load off your support agents and increase productivity.

-After you’ve created your company’s knowledge base, what’s next is getting it seen by as many people as possible on the SERPs.
-You want your audience to find instant responses to their queries in your self-serve library.
+After you’ve created your company’s digital data hub, the next step is getting it seen by as many people as possible on the SERPs.
+You want your audience to find instant responses to their queries in your self-serve library, don’t you?

 With that in mind, here are five ways to perform knowledge base SEO optimization effectively.
-In short, you can streamline your knowledge base articles to reach more prospects and existing customers:
+In short, you can streamline your knowledge base articles for SEO to reach more prospects and existing customers:

 1. Find out what your customers and prospects are searching for

 Let’s start with the first and most essential practice in knowledge base creation.
-Look for keyword opportunities in content related to your niche, the search intent behind these keywords, and the questions your customers are asking online.
+Look for keyword opportunities in knowledge base content related to your niche, the search intent behind these keywords, and the questions your customers are asking online.

-After all, commonly used search terms are excellent keyword ideas to include in your knowledge base content.
+After all, commonly used search terms are excellent keyword ideas to include in your content.
 Here are some helpful keyword research tools you can use to your advantage:

-You can use these tools to find the volume of searches and search intent for specific terms, which will help you create an SEO-friendly customer knowledge base.
+Use these tools to find the volume of searches and search intent for specific terms, which will help you create an SEO-friendly customer knowledge base.
 The content of the article has to be tailored to match user search intent to ensure that Google will recommend your page in the Top 10.

-Here are some knowledge base SEO tips to keep in mind while doing keyword research:
+Here are some tips to keep in mind while doing keyword research:

-- Go through customer feedback for content ideas they’ll want to see
+- Go through customer feedback for knowledge base content ideas they’ll want to see;

 You can also draw keyword ideas from Google’s Autocomplete, People Also Ask, and Related Searches sections.